Wolverhampton South West (UK Parliament constituency)

-Wolverhampton South West is a constituency created in 1950 represented in the House of Commons of the UK Parliament since 2019 by Stuart Anderson of the Conservative Party.
+Wolverhampton South West was a constituency in the House of Commons of the Parliament of the United Kingdom.
+It was based in the city of Wolverhampton in the West Midlands, and was first created in 1950.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to moderate boundary changes, it was reformed as Wolverhampton West, which was first contested at the 2024 general election.

+History

-It was represented by the Conservative Party for 47 years after its formation, with Labour winning it for the first time in their 1997 landslide victory.
+Wolverhampton South West was represented by the Conservative Party for 47 years after its formation, with Labour winning it for the first time in its 1997 landslide victory.
 The Conservatives regained the seat in 2010, only for Labour to regain it at the next general election in 2015, before losing it again in 2019 to the Conservative Party.

-The constituency was held by Enoch Powell from 1950 to 1974, covering his unsuccessful bid for the Conservative Party leadership in 1965 and his controversial Rivers of Blood speech, which criticised mass immigration, especially Commonwealth immigration to Britain, in 1968.
+The constituency was held by Enoch Powell from 1950 to 1974, a period covering his unsuccessful bid for the Conservative Party leadership in 1965 and his controversial 1968 Rivers of Blood speech, which criticised mass immigration, especially Commonwealth immigration to Britain.